vlgiitr/papers_we_read/summaries/You_only_train_once.md

 - The experiments have been carried out on three problems: Beta-VAE, Style Transfer and Learned Image Compression.
 The results showed close similarity with fixed-weight models trained for each of the parameter configurations.

-## Opinion
+## Our two cents

+### Advantages

-- YOTO could reduce the effort spend in training models with fixed parameters separately.
+- **Easier Training**: YOTO could reduce the effort spend in training models with fixed parameters separately as we won't have to decide the exact weights ourselves and try out different models (eg. the beta factor for the KL-divergence loss in Beta-VAE).

-- YOTO could turn out to be beneficial for many generative models where we have to keep in mind many different factors while training.

-- Studying the nature of P<sub>λ</sub> distribution could help us in better understanding the relation between different losses of a model.
+- **Relation between loss factors**: Studying the nature of P<sub>λ</sub> distribution could help us in better understanding the relation between different losses of a model.

+### Disadvantages

+- **Depends on capacity of the model**: For small-capacity models the proposed method somewhat under-performs relative to the fixed-weight models,since it is difficult for a small model to cover all loss variants.
+However, as the capacity is increased, YOTO models eventually outperform the fixed-weights models.

+- **P<sub>λ</sub> distribution**: It has to be chosen(or rather is picked) at present.
+It would be interesting to devise provably effective strategies of selecting the loss parameter distribution, especially for losses with multiple parameters.

+- **Task dependent**: It will likely only work on "easier" tasks.
+On difficult datasets even fitting the model to a fixed loss-factor is hard.
+It is doubtful if in such situation, the model could generalize to well to arbitrary loss-factors.
+Also training time and memory are two important factors to be kept in mind.

+**YOTO seems to be a really nice idea and more research into the idea could produce interesting results in future!**

 ## Resources